 It comes with a very appealing visual appearance, and it is odorless.
 You will not get any chemical smells to ruin your mood as you would with a most similar product.

 However, it is not a two-sided practice pad.
-For this reason, you may not enjoy the versatile, like what you get from the Evans above.
+For this reason, you may not enjoy the versatility, like what you get from the Evans above.

 Also, I was very disappointed that Tosnail is a bit too bouncy, compared to other products.
-Nevertheless, it is pretty fun to play.
+Nevertheless, it is pretty cool to play.

 Another great thing about this pad is how durable it is.
 You can be sure to play it for a long time without requiring a replacement.